dsavickij/unicorn-microservice-platform/README.md

 ![unicorn](http://image-cdn.neatoshop.com/styleimg/66894/none/sand/default/371163-19;1512063557i.jpg)

 # unicorn-microservice-platform
-Unicorn is a platform for development of microservices.
-The platform consists of shared components for infrastructure and platform-wide common parts, ensuring that no microservice will ever need to 'invent' them again.
-This separation of concerns allows the software engineer to focus on development of the features in microservice, thus speeding up the overall process.
+Unicorn is a platform for development of microservices on top of it.
+The platform consists of shared infrastructure components and platform-wide common parts like certain microservices.
+The platform allows separation of concerns and focus software engineer's efforts on development of microservice itself.

-Unicorn platform shared components include authentication, input data validation, configuration, inter-service communication and enforcement of vertical slice architectural style.

 The project is based on .NET 6.0 and is in constant development.